siddhantk232/website/src/posts/postgres_triggers.md

 4. What do you want to run?
 I have these triggers to run the procedure called `update_cart_price()`.

-> You must create the function before using it in a function.
+> You must create the function before using it in a trigger.
 > A function must return `TRIGGER` in order to be used in a trigger.

 The function that I want to run on these triggers is defined as: